-- Imperial Valley Transit (IVT) System and its Inner City Circulator Service (Blue and Green Lines)
+Imperial Valley Transit (IVT) System and its Inner City Circulator Service (Blue, Green and Gold Lines)

-- IVT RIDE (curb to curb transit service for seniors; persons age 60 years and over, and persons with disabilities in the Cities of Brawley, Calexico, Imperial and West Shores)
+IVT RIDE (curb to curb transit service for seniors; persons age 55 years and over, and persons with disabilities in the Cities of Brawley, Calexico, El Centro, Imperial and West Shores)

 Local Transportation Authority (Measure D Sales Tax Program)

 Assembly Bill (AB) 335 became effective on January 1, 2020, which allowed ICTC’s authority to include non-transportation programs.
 On March 2, 2020, ICTC took over the administration of the Imperial Valley Resource Management Agency (IVRMA).
 On July 1, 2020, ICTC took over the administration of the Service Authority for Freeway Emergencies (SAFE).